Artworks for Adults

 - Hannah Mary McKinnon and Katie Tallo

-If you were unable to join us on June 7, 2022 or would like to revisit the virtual live webinar with Hannah Mary McKinnon (You Will Remember Me, Sister Dear, The Neighbor) who discussed her latest thriller, Never Coming Home and Katie Tallo (Dark August) who discussed with us her new novel, Poison Lilies, the recording is available to view on YouTube.
+June 7, 2022.
+Hannah Mary McKinnon (You Will Remember Me, Sister Dear, The Neighbor) discusses Never Coming Home and Katie Tallo (Dark August) discusses Poison Lilies.
+View on YouTube.

-If you were unable to join us on February 24, 2022 or would like to revisit the virtual live webinar with Heather O'Neill, bestselling Canadian author (The Lonely Hearts Hotel, Lullabies for Little Criminals, The Girl Who Was Saturday Night), as she discussed her new novel, When We Lost Our Heads, the recording will is available to view on YouTube.
-A Muskoka libraries collaboration.
+February 24, 2022.
+Heather O'Neill, bestselling Canadian author (The Lonely Hearts Hotel, Lullabies for Little Criminals, The Girl Who Was Saturday Night), discusses When We Lost Our Heads.
+View on YouTube.

 |